Fr. Charles Irvin

 Zephaniah 3:14-18; Philippians 4:4-7; Luke 3:10-18

-Their society had a poverty problem, just as ours does.
+The society surrounding John the Baptist had poverty problems just as ours does.
 What could they do about it?
 Well, said John the Baptist, they could share their resources.
 The person who had two coats could give one of them to the person who had no coat at all.
 Those who enjoyed surpluses could share of their abundance with those who had nothing.
 Would it solve their national poverty problem?
 Well… YES, if enough people changed their lifestyles.
 Each end every individual’s effort alone would not suffice, but all individuals summed together would make all of the difference in the world.

-It’s too easy to facile to blame our own moral failures on the moral failures of our society as a whole.
-We’ve heard too much of such weak excuses claiming that we are dishonest because society is dishonest, we are ruthless in our business practices because “it’s a jungle out there”, we are promiscuous because everyone else is promiscuous, we are selfish and acquisitive because our culture is selfish and acquisitive.
+It’s too easy to facilely blame our own moral failures on the moral failures of our society as a whole.
+We’ve heard too much of such weak excuses, rationalizations claiming that we are dishonest because society is dishonest, we are ruthless in our business practices because “it’s a jungle out there,” we are promiscuous because everyone else is promiscuous, we are selfish and acquisitive because our culture is selfish and acquisitive.

-Society will become more honest when individuals become more honest because every society is simply the sum of its individual parts.
+Society will become more honest when individuals become more honest, because every society is simply the sum of its individual parts.
 Wars and violence will subside when we refrain from our own forms of violence toward each other.
 Poverty will begin to disappear when we are less self-centered and acquisitive.
-Sexual abuse will subside when we become more pure and liberate our youngsters from the imprisoning lie that they are simply the helpless victims of their inner sexual drives.
+Sexual abuse will subside when we become more pure and liberate our youngsters from the imprisoning lie that they are simply the helpless victims of their inner sexual drives, or bodies to be exploited and marketed via the Internet.

 Advent is a time for you and for me to clean up our acts.
 It’s all a matter of getting down to the task of doing it first, instead of waiting for everybody else to first change their acts.
 Advent is a time for you and for me – personally.
 For if I am obsessed by what others are doing, thus diverting the moral spotlight from shining upon my own soul, nothing will change.